 Start by preparing the vanilla bean custard:

-- Photo 1: Pour the cream in a medium to large saucepan.
+- Photo 1: Pour the first part of the cream in a medium to large saucepan.
 Slice the vanilla bean in half and scrape off the seeds with a small parring knife.
 Put both the seeds and the remaining vanilla pod in the saucepan.

 - Stir to combine then heat up on low heat until it starts to simmer.
 Once it simmers, turn off the heat, cover with a lid and set aside to infuse for 10 to 15 minutes.